All times are Australian Eastern Standard Time (AEST) – add 1 hour for Daylight Savings Time when applicable.

 In many forms of Paganism, the passing of time is seen as cyclical, and is represented by a circle or wheel.
 The progression of birth, life, decline and death, as experienced in human lives, is echoed in the progression of the seasons.
 Many Pagans also see this cycle as echoing the life, death and rebirth of the God and the fertility of the Goddess.

-As the Wheel originates in the Northern Hemisphere (see Introduction to the Sabbats), in the Southern Hemisphere most Pagans advance these dates six months so as to coincide with the natural seasons as they occur in their local climates.
+As the Wheel originates in the Northern Hemisphere, in the Southern Hemisphere most Pagans advance these dates six months so as to coincide with the natural seasons as they occur in their local climates.
 For instance, an Australian Pagan may celebrate Beltane on the 1st of November, when a Canadian Pagan is celebrating Samhain.

 The Pagan Wheel of the Year turns through many significant dates and festivals.
 The highlights are the eight seasonal Sabbats, and the thirteen Esbats which we celebrate each Full Moon.